1The Preface

 Some of these methods, genres and activities evolve novel ways of creating or interacting with sound-producing instruments or situations.
 Others provide opportunities, rituals, contexts, techniques or algorithms to incorporate animals, plants, bodily functions, natural phenomena, biofeedback, motion-sensing or extra-sensory perceptions.
 Many of them not only borrow elements from music, poetry and literature, but also incorporate components from the visual and performance arts, from architecture and landscape design, and from electronics, engineering, electro-acoustics and artificial intelligence.
 A number of methods, genres and activities specialize in the crossovers between creative arts and the fields of biology, microbiology, physiology, genetics, cognitive science and biomusicology.
 There are categories that appeal to people who seek musical connections forged in the ethical, spiritual, therapeutic and/or ecological domains.

 The originality of this research lies in its furnishing diverse links across contemporary science, traditional wisdom, aural dimensions and musical platforms.
 It introduces a new model to resolve the vast spectrum of human-Nature relationships across the Instrumental, Spiritual, Pro-Environment and Pro-Animal/Plant perspectives.
 Multidisciplinary in its composition, the research caters for both general and academic readers across the domains of art, science and philosophy that address both humanity and Nature.
-Parts of this research also reflect the rich organisation in natural history and biodiversity, with a view to creating for the readers a fertile environment for topical discussion, artistic creation, philosophical interpretation, spiritual growth and cultural negotiation.
+Parts of this research also reflect the rich organization in natural history and biodiversity, with a view to creating for the readers a fertile environment for topical discussion, artistic creation, philosophical interpretation, spiritual growth and cultural negotiation.

 3The Model